ritamarocco/ritamarocco/README.md

 - 👋 Hi, I’m @ritamarocco
-- 👀 I’m interested in Projects;
+- 👀 I’m interested in Prodct Owner and Projects;
 - 🌱 I’m currently learning Project management and Agile;
 - 📫 How to reach me https://www.linkedin.com/in/ritamarocco/